bcmpinc/StardewHack/Internationalization/README.md

 language will be selectable inside the editor.

 ## Development
-This mod is should be fully functional to translate existing mods that use the SMAPI i18n API.
-However its still in early access.
+This mod should be fully functional to translate existing mods that use the SMAPI i18n API.
+However its still in 'early access'.
 I don't know if there's any bugs, missing features, or how people use this mod.
 So please let me know.
-I'd love to hear from people how you use it.
+I'd love to hear from people how you use it, so I can help better integrate it into your workflow.

 ## Usage
+First make sure that the mod you want to translate has an i18n folder.
+If it does not, this mod won't be able to help you translate it.
+Install that mod and make sure that SMAPI loads it when you start the game.

-You first need to install the mod.
+You also need to install this translation mod.
 It has no dependencies other than SMAPI.
 After starting the game, go to [http://localhost:8018](http://localhost:8018).
 Choose what mod you want to translate and the language you want to translate to.

 Under "new translation" you can start editing right away.
 Click a text and type